qiime2/gut-to-soil-tutorial/docs/gut-to-soil-16S-tutorial.md

 :::

 :::{tip} Question.
 Recall that our `asv-seqs.qzv` visualization allows you to easily BLAST the sequence associated with each feature against the NCBI nt database.
-Using that visualization and the `taxonomy.qzv` visualization created here, compare the taxonomic assignments with the taxonomy of the best BLAST hit for a few features.
+This visualization has the same functionality, but now with taxonomy.
+Using the `asv_seqs_ms2.qzv` visualization created here, compare the taxonomic assignments with the taxonomy of the best BLAST hit for a few features.
 How similar are the assignments?
 If they're dissimilar, at what *taxonomic level* do they begin to differ (e.g., species, genus, family, ...)?
 :::